sendgrid/docs/content/docs/ui/sending-email/editor.md

 #### Preview substitution tags with test data

-The Deign Editor provides a test data preview feature.
-This means you can add the reserved and custom fields stored on a demo contact to be sure that your final design will populate and render the substitutions properly.
+The Design Editor provides a test data preview feature.
+This means you can add the reserved and custom fields stored on a contact as well as any other variables you wish to pass into your template, such as order confirmation data.
+Test data provides a way to be sure that your final design will populate and render the substitutions properly.
 If you wanted to collaborate on a design for example, having test data stored directly in the design means each teammate can reference the data structure used to populate substitution tags without having to dig into a code base.

 1. To access the test data preview, open a design in the Design Editor and select the **Preview** tab.
 2. With the **Preview** tab active, you will see a **{} Show Test Data** button on the left.
 Click this button to open the test data window.